sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_root_account.md

    managed.
 It will store state in Terraform Cloud and you can introduce a CI/CD pipeline for approving changes.

+   **Note**: This repository will be generated with the terraform code.

 After manually creating the git repository `infra-boostrap` in your Github account We will need 3 providers to bootstrap the account `aws`, `github`, and `tfe`.